 Who I am

-I am a neuropsychologist with many years experience working with people of all ages to help them overcome problems with learning, attention, memory, mood, motivation, relationships and behavior.
-I have a very whole-person, positive approach, geared toward identifying strengths and preferences and addressing individual differences.
-My ThinkPrint model is a framework to help understand how our brains work, and how each of our brains works a bit differently.
+I am a neuropsychologist with many years experience working with people of all ages to help them understand and address problems with learning, attention, memory, mood, motivation, relationships and behavior.
+The three areas addressed are cognitive, executive and social emotional.
+I have a very whole-person, positive approach, geared toward identifying strengths as well as challenges.
+The brain has enormous capacity for healing and learning.
+I believe that in order to move beyond our difficulties we need to identify and cultivate our gifts.
+My ThinkPrint model is a framework for understanding how our brains work and how each of our brains works a bit differently.

 What I Do

 The neuropsychological assessment includes an interview and history, review of educational and/or medical records, and the administration of neuropsychological tests.
-These are pictures, puzzles, and questions, presented on the computer or with paper and pencil, that are carefully designed to measure the different kinds of information processing (higher-level brain processes), and can so us which processes work more or less efficiently and consistently for that person.
+These are pictures, puzzles, and questions, presented on the computer or with paper and pencil, that are carefully designed to measure the different kinds of information processing (higher-level brain processes), and can show us which processes work more or less efficiently and consistently for that person.
 Services include:

 - Neuropsychological Assessment for Children and Adults